PMI removal calculator: How to get rid of PMI

 If one of the bars turns green and says "Yes", you should be able to remove your PMI.
 If they are both red, you'll see how much more equity you have to build before it can be removed.
 Here it is, the remove PMI calculator, or more accurately, the "When can I get rid of PMI calculator".

 Hopefully, you can remove your private mortgage insurance PMI?
 Or, refinance into a loan without PMI?
-Or, at least you have some better context for when your PMI will end... or when PMI will be eliminated based on the current value of your home?
+Or, at least you have some better context for when does PMI go away?
+Or, when PMI will be eliminated based on the current value of your home.
 I'll let you know how to actually go about removing your mortgage insurance premiums below, but I wanted to add a little context from my mortgage insurance experience first.

 PMI: A Necessary Evil

 Like many these days, I bought a home in an expensive coastal city, with expensive coastal listings and I only put 10% down instead of the standard 20%.
 I did this intentionally so I'd be able to more easily afford remodeling the condo I bought.

 Unfortunately, since that meant I had less than 20% equity in the home, I had to settle for PMI as well.
 This ended up costing $120 a month; it didn't break the bank but it wasn't pleasant, either.
 I certainly wasn't the first with PMI, either.
 It's a necessary evil in cities like Seattle, San Francisco and New York with expensive housing and competitive markets.
 I wish I had known the techniques for avoiding PMI that I know now, but you live and learn.
-One thing is for certain: from the moment I started paying PMI I was wondering how to get rid of mortgage insurance.
+One thing is for certain: from the moment I started paying PMI I was wondering how to get rid of PMI insurance.

 After my first PMI payment, I knew I wanted to get rid of it as quickly as possible.
 It's actually not that hard to do, but the banks don't make it easy to do quickly.
 Here's what I mean: